devangdoshi500/nfl-dpi-detector/README.md

 # nfl-dpi-detector
-Computer vision project to classify potential defensive pass interference from NFL games
+Using computer vision and machine learning to classify potential defensive pass interference in NFL games